mrhappyasthma/HoN-Ranked-Quickstats-Tooltips-Mod/README.md

 1. This mod only works for the new interface UI.
 This is by design, but could potentially be ported to the legacy UI.
 2. The 'Match History' section is empty. `PlayerStatsNormalSeasonResult` provides recent match IDs (`param[52]`), but not all the individual fields expected by the UI.
 It expects `7x` of the following `[path_to_hero_icon, ^844Win/^522Lose, kills_in_match, deaths_in_match, assists_in_match]`.
 I need to find a way to fetch this data from the match ID using Lua or a trigger.
 3. The positioning/sizing of the panels is hacky as can be.
 I couldn't find the most appropraite place to put this panel in the hierarchy, so I primarily just changed the `x`, `y`, `width`, `height` in order to make something that looks reasonable.
 This can easily be improved.
-4. Some icons are missing (e.g. `electrician`).
-The icon seems to be stored at a different path `.../icons/hero.tga` instead of `.../icon.tga`.
-And it's not clear why or if there are others.
-Most* seem to work.
-5. This always shows the stats from the current season, even if the user is in a Midwars, Public, or Casual match.
+4. This always shows the stats from the current season, even if the user is in a Midwars, Public, or Casual match.
 This could be fixed but since I only play ranked games primarily, I cut corners by desining it to exclude game variant.
-6. The 'New Player' overlay is not ported.
+5. The 'New Player' overlay is not ported.
 The code can mostly be forked from `game_lobby.package`, but I had some trouble getting it to work without bugs so I just skipped that for now.
-7. The GPM field in the UI is misaligned (as seen in the screenshots).
+6. The GPM field in the UI is misaligned (as seen in the screenshots).
 This is a preexisting issue that affected the UI element in `game_lobby.package` that I forked from.
 But it may be nice to fix this.

 ## Design